uvm-neurobotics-lab/higherANML/README.md

 python eval_omni.py --model trained_anmls/256_112_2304_ANML-29999.pth --classes 10 --lr 0.00085 --runs 10
 ```

-The model is sensitive to learning rates used, the data shown in the above table has been gathered sweeping several learning rates over multiple repeats.
+During evaluation the model is quite sensitive to learning rates used, the data shown in the above table has been gathered sweeping several learning rates over multiple repeats.